Hgoatly/Discover-Skane/testing.md

   - **Actual Result**: The 'Booking.com' Dealfinder API renders, and a selection of available hotels in Skåne is visible.

+      - Screenshot of the Booking.com Dealfinder API clearly visible on the page.

     <div align="center">
     <img src="assets/images/readme-images/book-screenshot.jpg" alt="Screenshot of the booking.com Dealfinder API.">
     </div><br>